Clay-Ferguson/quantizr/docs/features/index.md

 When you create an account, you get a root node (i.e. your personal branch of the global tree), and under this account root you create and organize your own content however you want.

 You can let any node and all its subnodes represent a wiki, document, photo album, blog, etc. It's just a tree of content, so it's all up to you.
-For example you could create a node and share it with several people, and then the "Timeline View" of that node would be like a private chat room, or discussion thread.

 <img src='attachments/60188ccba7da7d062f8a2707-file-img1' style='width:25%'/>